renovatebot/renovate/docs/usage/self-hosted-configuration.md

 Use this option if you need such downloads to be stored outside of Renovate's regular cache directory (`cacheDir`).

+## copierTrust

+When using the `copier` manager, whether to instruct it to allow templates with unsafe features (Jinja extensions, migrations, tasks).

 ## customEnvVariables

 This configuration will be applied after all other environment variables so you can use it to override defaults.